mbarcia/pipelineframework/docs/YAML_SCHEMA.md

 1. **Validate**: The configuration is validated against the JSON schema
 2. **Process**: Additional properties are generated from step names
-3. **Generate**: Complete Maven multi-module project with all components
+3. **Generate**: Complete Maven multimodule project with all components
 4. **Output**: Ready-to-build application in the specified output directory